-Day 5 Travelling to Wexford, where we have included a visit to the Dunbrody Famine Ship which is one of the premier tourist attractions in the South East of Ireland.
-Centered on an authentic reproduction of an 1840’s emigrant vessel, the Dunbrody is an essential stop on any tour.
+Day 5 Travel to Wexford where you have an included visit to the Dunbrody Famine Ship, one of the premier tourist attractions in the South East of Ireland.
+Centred on an authentic reproduction of an 1840's emigrant vessel, the Dunbrody is an essential stop on any tour of Ireland.
 In the afternoon travel to nearby New Ross and visit the JFK Arboretum which is a permanent memorial to America’s assassinated president with a wonderful international collection of trees and shrubs, after a guided tour enjoy afternoon tea and scone at the coffee shop.

 Day 6 After an early breakfast, then make your way back to Rosslare Port for the 08.45 hours return sailing to Pembroke and then commence the homeward journey.